-Self harm, which is also referred to as self injury, occurs when an individual inflicts injury upon themselves to help them deal with stressful situations or periods of angst.
-The most common form of self harming involves the cutting of skin on arms, legs and abdominal area.
+Self-harm, which is also referred to as self-injury, occurs when an individual inflicts injury upon themselves to help them deal with stressful situations or periods of angst.
+The most common form of self-harming involves the cutting of skin on arms, legs and abdominal area.

+Some of the symptoms and signs of self-harming can come in many forms.
 People can hurt themselves by compulsively picking at their skin, pulling their hair out, stabbing, poisoning, scratching or burning themselves.
 A broader definition extends to those who inflict harm on their bodies by over or under indulging with food or alcohol, or through drug abuse.

 In younger children the signs can be scratching or biting themselves, picking their skin, or pulling their hair.
-Self harming is a relatively common condition but it is often kept secret from friends and family members.
+Self-harming is a relatively common condition but it is often kept secret from friends and family members.
 It may start in childhood and increase in frequency and severity in adolescence.

-Self harming can provide temporary relief from feelings such as anxiety, depression, stress or self-loathing.
+People who self-harm provide temporary relief from feelings such as anxiety, depression, stress or self-loathing.
 The pain inflicted can release endorphins and a rush of adrenaline which can become pleasurable to the sufferer.

-The type and length of treatment is dependent on the individual's circumstances and the severity and complexity of the condition.
+The type and length of self harm treatment is dependent on the individual's circumstances and the severity and complexity of the condition.
 Some people are treated as outpatients, which means they come to the Priory for hourly sessions with their consultant, psychologist or therapist.
-Others require a more structured treatment approach which can include staying at one of the Priory hospitals for the duration of their treatment where they take part in the psychological group programme as well as regular sessions with their consultant.
+Others require a more structured treatment to approach which can include staying at one of the Priory hospitals for the duration of their treatment where they take part in the psychological group programme as well as regular sessions with their consultant.

-72% of those that are admitted as an inpatient due to serious self harming are transitioned back to the community with a significant reduction in their maladaptive behaviours.
+72% of those that are admitted as an inpatient due to serious self-harming are transitioned back to the community with a significant reduction in their maladaptive behaviours.